carboclan/pm/whitepaper/hashrate-derivative-en.md

 ## 1. Motivation

-Crypto mining is a sizable market.
-In 2018, a total of over US$ 9 billion worth of Proof-of-Work mining rewards were rewarded to miners as block rewards and transaction fees.
-Crypto mining often requires upfront capex investment to purchase hardware and receive certain amount of cryptocurrency as reward.
+Crypto mining has become a sizable market.
+In 2018, a total of over US$ 9 billion worth of Proof-of-Work coins/tokens were distributed to miners as block rewards and transaction fees.
+Crypto mining often requires upfront capex investment to purchase hardware in order to receive certain amount of cryptocurrency as reward.
 There is significant risk involved in mining investment.
-Aside from operational risk in the construction and maintenance of mining and power facility, adverse weather condition and policy risks, there are two major risks associated with crypto mining: market price of cryptocurrencies and network mining difficulty.
+Aside from operational risk in the construction and maintenance of mining and power facility, adverse weather condition and policy risks, there are two major risks associated with crypto mining: market price of cryptocurrencies and the fluctuation of network mining difficulties.

 There are financial instruments readily available to hedge against the market price movements of cryptocurrencies.
-Therefore, we will focus on risk associated with volatility in mining difficulty.
+Our goal is to provide miners and other market participants with instruments with exposure to the volatility of mining difficulties, enabling them to hedge against the underlying risk.

 In Proof-of-Work mining, block rewards are specified by the protocol, and can be considered as fixed over a period of time.
 More miners joining the network will drive up the network hashrate.
 Difficulty is determined by a moving average targeting an average number of blocks per hour.
 Increase in computing power would drive up mining difficulty, which would in turn reduce the economic return of mining.

 Current state of crypto mining market is inefficient.
 Absent of instruments to express forward-looking views without direct exposure, investors have only the choice of taking an illiquid long position via invest in mining hardware or mining operation, or choose to sit out by not investing.

 Miners sometimes resort to selling "cloud mining" contracts as an imperfect hedge against both difficulty and price movements.
 Typical cloud mining contracts require investors to pay to the issuer (cloud mining platform or a miner) in full upfront and receive a stream of cashflow over an indefinite period of time.
 It is a proxy for non-miners to gain indirect exposure to mining cashflow, while miners can offload some of the systematic risks.
 However, this instrument subjects investors to significant counterparty risks, and has been hotbed for scams.

 Lack of effective instrument leave miners unhedged in the wild swings in mining return.
 Miners tend to rush to market as coin price rises, driving up network difficulty which in turn results in less coins mined; as cryptocurrency prices fall, declining mining revenue may not cover the operational costs denominated in fiat, and the already illiquid mining assets becomes even harder to liquidate, leaving miners with little downside protection.

 We hereby propose Tokenized Synthetic PoW Mining Contract, which offers token holders synthetic exposure to mining payoff.
 Through trading this instrument, miners can hedge against difficulty, investors can be rewarded for bearing the risk.
 By filling in a market void via decoupling risks associated with network difficulty from that of market price of cryptocurrency, POW Mining Contract Tokens enable a more efficient mining market, and unlock possibilities of creating more crypto-native financial products that service the blockchain infrastructure.

 ## 2. Contract Specification